artsy/artsy.github.io/_posts/2019-05-03-ortas-best-of.markdown

 I use Open Source, and Artsy's leverage to help make sure that the next generation of programmers feel like they have so much more insight into how we build hard things.
-I know it's not easy getting started, so I've tried to take common questions and wrap them up into larger sets of documentation on what engineer
+I know it's not easy getting started, so I've tried to take common questions and wrap them up into larger sets of documentation on how I went through those phases.

 > [Interviewing, applying and getting your first job in iOS][starting-ios], [Help!
 I'm becoming
 > Post-Junior][post-junior], [JavaScript Glossary for 2017][js-gloss], [C4Q&A][c4qa1] & [C4Q&A 2][c4qa2]